wjuseck/swift-mathBoolOpConSwitch-lab-ios-apply-000/README.md

 ![Ayn Rand](http://i.imgur.com/PSrvvAf.jpg?1)
 > If you don't know, the thing to do is not to get scared, but to learn. -[Ayn Rand](https://en.wikipedia.org/wiki/Ayn_Rand)

+## Overview

+This lab will give you practice writing functions that incorporate math, booleans, conditional, and swift statements.

 ##Instructions
 In this final lab you'll be writing three functions.
 All of your functions should be written in the `ViewController.swift` file located in the .xcworkspace file (included with this repo.).